FAC9/READMES/GitHub-README.md

 ## GitHub

 GitHub is a hosting service for git repositories.
-Used for backup and collaboration.

-You can choose which branches to put on GitHub.

-Offers all of git's features and adds more for collaboration:

-bug tracking, feature requests, task management, wikis.

-Core function is hosting, but real power comes from collaboration tools.
+The main benefit of putting your repository on GitHub is to make collaboration easier.

+Though you can use git without GitHub, it is difficult for other people to konw about your project and contribute to it.
+GitHub allows anyone to clone or fork your project and gives you an easy way to keep the public version up to date.

+As well as the basic hosting service, GitHub offers additional tools to make collaborating easier.
+These include bug tracking, feature requests, pull requests and so on.